 When using a roller the key is to put enough paint on the roller cover to coat the wall without having paint drips.
 It can take a bit of practice to get the feel for, but in time at all you’ll almost be a pro at it.

 A fresh coat of paint can transform an old room into a new space and stave off the boredom that can creep in after a long while looking at the same ol’ surroundings.
-With a little know-how, the right equipment and a bit of elbow grease you’ll have results that any professional painter would tip their cap to, and Mr. LongArm can help you do it: Faster.
+Take a little know-how from our How-to Paint a Room project guide and the right equipment.
+Then add a bit of elbow grease and you’ll have results that any professional painter would tip their cap to.
+Mr. LongArm can help you do it: Faster.
 Safer.
 Easier.